IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 1. To remove these resources, run the command (Reminder: change directory to `openshift-workshop-was/labs/Openshift/RuntimeModernization` if it's not already at the current path.)

-   - Note: The pre-installed resources such as Open Liberty Operator, DB2, Keycloak, are not revmoved.
+   - Note: The pre-installed resources such as Open Liberty Operator, DB2, Keycloak, are not removed.

    ```
    oc delete -k deploy/overlay-apps